Coffee-Crusted Beef Tenderloin

 - Time

-One Christmas morning in the mid-1990s, chef Robert Del Grande spilled coffee grounds all over the cutting board he was about to use to prep the day’s roasts—and he decided to just go with it.
-“He thought back on a conversation he’d once had with a friend about the meaty quality of coffee,” wrote Margo True in a November 2006 story about Del Grande’s Cafe Annie in Houston.
+One Christmas morning in the mid-1990s, chef Robert Del Grande spilled coffee grounds all over the cutting board he was about to use for the day’s roasts—and he decided to just go with it.
+“He thought back on a conversation he’d once had with a friend about the meaty quality of coffee,” wrote Margo True in a November 2006 story about Del Grande’s Café Annie in Houston.
 “In a second, he was rolling the filets in the coffee.
 The ground beans formed a rich, unctuous crust.”
-Today the place is called the Annie Cafe & Bar, but Del Grande remains its executive chef, and coffee-crusted tenderloin beef is still on the menu.
-For more of our very best Christmas dinners, check out all of our recipes here.
+Today the place is called The Annie Café & Bar, but Del Grande remains its executive chef and the coffee-crusted tenderloin beef is still on the menu.

 Ingredients